 Bucks County Robbery Defense Attorney

-I have over a decade of experience providing skilled and aggressive representation to individuals facing robbery charges in Bucks County, Montgomery County and the surrounding counties.
-Contact me at (215) 752-5282 for a free initial consultation or fill out the confidential contact form for an immediate response.
+Contact me at (215) 752-5282 for a free initial consultation, or fill out the confidential contact form for an immediate response.
 Appointments are available after business hours and on weekends.

-PA Robbery Statute
+PA Robbery Law

-Differences in the Grading of Robbery Crimes
+Types of Robbery Crimes

 Penalties for a Pennsylvania Robbery Conviction

-The penalties for a robbery conviction vary depending on an individual’s prior criminal record and the level of force or threats employed at the time of the offense.
-Additionally, a conviction for robbery involving the infliction of serious bodily injury on a person or a threat that places a person in fear of immediate serious bodily injury is considered a “strike offense” under Pennsylvania’s “3 strikes law.”
-Individuals convicted of a 2nd strike offense are subject to mandatory minimum term of 10 years in prison, while those convicted of a 3rd strike offense are subject to a mandatory minimum term of 25 years in prison or a life sentence.
+Individuals convicted of a 2nd strike offense are subject to a mandatory minimum term of 10 years in prison, while those convicted of a 3rd strike offense are subject to a mandatory minimum period of 25 years in prison or a life sentence.

 - 1st degree felony